mansellan/clickonce/README.md

 # At a glance
 * Globbing!
-* Create ClickOnce packages from SDK projects
+* Create ClickOnce packages from SDK projects, native executables and .Net Core applications
 * Able to infer most settings, while retaining full override control
 * Easier and more configurable than Mage
 * Compatible with modern CI platforms